 On March 8th, 2017, Confucius Institute at San Diego State University (CISDSU) hosted the “Chinese Cooking: Baozi” event at SDSU’s Imperial Valley Campus.
 CISDSU Co-Director Professor Cunlu Zhang and Project Manager Ms. Anne Chu traveled from San Diego to Imperial Valley to support the program.
 The event was organized by Hanban teacher at IVC, Ms. Jianchun Ren.See More

 By the end of the class, participants not only learned about how to make and cook Baozi, but also experienced the Chinese culture.
 The cooking event lasted for four hours.
-Students took home with the Baozi they made to share with their friends and families.
-They thanked Ms. Ren and CISDSU for hosting such a fun and learning experience.See Less
+Students took home the Baozi they made to share with their friends and families.
+They thanked Ms. Ren and CISDSU for hosting such a fun and educational experience.See Less

 On March 7th, 2017, Hanban teachers of Riverview International Academy held a spring semester meeting.
-The meeting was to discuss teaching plans for the new semester, to prepare for the upcoming Chinese Bridge Competition, as well as to celebrate the International Women’s Day on March 8th.
-Confucius Institute at San Diego State University Co-Director, Professor Cunlu Zhang, Project Manager Ms. Anne Chu and all Riverview Hanban teachers participated in the meeting.See More
+The meeting was to discuss teaching plans for the new semester, to prepare for the upcoming Chinese Bridge Competition, as well as to celebrate International Women’s Day on March 8th.
+The Confucius Institute at San Diego State University Co-Director, Professor Cunlu Zhang, Project Manager Ms. Anne Chu and all Riverview Hanban teachers participated in the meeting.See More

 Riverview International Academy is a Confucius Classroom School of CISDSU, which is well-known for its Chinese Immersion Program.
 In the 11th Confucius Institute Annual Conference, Riverview was awarded the “Confucius Classroom of the Year” among over 1000 Confucius Classrooms in the globe.
 Riverview Hanban teachers were also awarded certificates of excellence by CISDSU, for their exemplary dedication and significant contribution towards the promotion of Chinese language and culture in San Diego.See Less